 The first two paragraphs just cite the internal divergence within the profession.
 However, we should take note of their use of quotation marks around the word discovered.
 They write, “since chiropractic was ‘discovered’ in 1895.”
 Perhaps this just harks back to Simpson’s 2012 paper, which does the same thing.
 This approach mainly says to the reader that D.D.
 Palmer didn’t really discover chiropractic.
 This is an old trope dating back to Palmer’s earliest detractors such as Smith, Langworthy, Gregory, Davis, and Forster.
 There is no basis in fact for positioning the invention of chiropractic like this but that is the stuff of another post.

-In paragraph three they reference some literature offering solutions to the profession’s schism.
-However, their references for solutions only includes three sociologists (if you include Simpson) and Walker’s incredibly biased opinion paper.
+In paragraph three, they reference some literature offering solutions to the profession’s schism.
+However, their references for solutions only include three sociologists (if you include Simpson) and Walker’s incredibly biased opinion paper.
 It would be a much stronger paper if they included a wider spectrum of the literature offering solutions.